TDZE – THRE – Touchdown Zone – Threshold

 What is threshold?

-The runway threshold is the position across the runway that denote the beginning and end of the designated space for landing and takeoff under non-emergency conditions.
+The Runway Threshold is the position across the runway that denote the beginning and end of the designated space for landing and takeoff under non-emergency conditions.

 What is Displaced Threshold?